ReadingAndThinking.com

 Because of my personal interest, I have read a lot of books about time.
 This type of book can easily be written into a huge chapter.
 Although this general undergraduate book has more than 180 pages and is hard-covered, the number of words is not many.

-The most powerful is his writing method, which is rich in content, easy to understand, and full of a humanistic atmosphere.
 It is quoted by the philosophers of the former Socratic era.
 To "Mahabharata", "Bible·Ecclesiastes", to "Alice in Wonderland", Heidegger.
 There is only one formula in the book, the second law of thermodynamics.

 25. The Perks of Being a Wallflower